databendlabs/databend/docs/doc/02-load-data/00_local.md

 ---
-title: Load Data from Local File
+title: Load Data from Local File System
-sidebar_label: Load Data from Local File
+sidebar_label: Load Data from Local File System
 description:
-  Load Data from Local File
+  Load Data from Local File System
 ---

 Using HTTP API `v1/streaming_load` to load data from local file into Databend.
-Currently, we only support Csv and Parquet format.
+Currently, we only support CSV and Parquet file format.

 ### Before You Begin

-* **Databend :** Make sure Databend is running and accessible, please see [How to deploy Databend](/doc/category/deploy).
+* **Databend :** Make sure Databend is running and accessible, see [How to deploy Databend](/doc/category/deploy).

 ### Step 1.
 Data Files for Loading